 Around 2,000 Quechua are living on this island that is famous for its weaving and knitting.
 Interestingly, it’s mainly the men who do all the spinning, weaving, and knitting.
 And they are very talented since their products are among the highest quality in Peru.

-Taquile’s textile art has even been listed by the UNESCO as Masterpieces of Oral and Intangible Heritage of Humanity in 2005 and added to the Representative List of Human Intangible Cultural Heritage in 2008.
+Taquile’s textile art has even been listed by UNESCO as Masterpieces of Oral and Intangible Heritage of Humanity in 2005 and added to the Representative List of Human Intangible Cultural Heritage in 2008.

 Taquile’s inhabitants were discovered relatively late since they used to hide from arriving strangers.